What is an Out-of-Pocket Maximum and How Does it Work?

 Plans that meet Affordable Care Act (ACA) standards are required to have out-of-pocket maximums.
 As the health insurance industry changes, there could be non-ACA plans that do not meet the same standards.

 What’s the difference between an individual and family out-of-pocket maximum?

-Health plans that cover more than one person on a plan often have individual out-of-pocket maximums, as well as a family out-of-pocket max.
+Health plans that cover more than one person on a plan often have individual out-of-pocket maximums, as well as a family out-of-pocket maximum.

-- Individual out-of-pocket maximum: If someone on the plan reaches their individual out-of-pocket max, the plan starts paying 100% of their covered care for the rest of the plan year.
-Any expenses individuals pay also go toward meeting the family out-of-pocket max.
+- Individual out-of-pocket maximum: If someone on the plan reaches their individual out-of-pocket maximum, the plan starts paying 100% of their covered care for the rest of the plan year.
+Any expenses individuals pay also go toward meeting the family out-of-pocket maximum.

 - Family out-of-pocket maximum: Out-of-pocket costs for each individual go toward meeting the family out-of-pocket maximum.
 This may include costs for deductibles, coinsurance, and copays.
 If the family out-of-pocket maximum is met, the plan takes over paying 100% of everyone’s covered costs for the rest of the plan year.

 If you buy a plan on your own and not through an employer, there are set limits for these out-of-pocket maximums.
 This is part of the Affordable Care Act.**

 How you use your health plan and what you need coverage for both matter when it comes to meeting your out-of-pocket maximum: